-- In response to a Sun Life Financial "unretirement" survey, Kevin Dougherty, president of Sun Life Financial Canada, said in an interview, "We were really quite surprised to see such a high percentage of Canadians thinking of using their homes as a primary income source of retirement.
+- In response to a Sun Life Financial "unretirement" survey, Kevin Dougherty, president of Sun Life Financial Canada, said in an interview, "We were really quite surprised to see such a high percentage of Canadians thinking of using their homes as a primary income source for retirement.
 The fact is that many people don't have access to pension plans at work," he said.
 "Many also do not have significant personal savings, making home equity more attractive," he added.
 "One needs to really think through whether that strategy will work and whether it will be enough."
 In the same report, 30% of respondents were counting on "government plans ..."
 And only 38% were "satisfied with their retirement savings."
-(Note: The lack of discussion about life settlements as an alternative is conspicuous by its absence). - A USA Today study showed that 58% of people 60 and older say they're delaying retirement.
-When asked the reasons for the delay: 79% say they can't afford to retire; 61% say they need health insurance and other benefits. - 600,000 Canadians over age 65 are still in the workforce. - The average Canadian family saw the cost of health care increase more than twice as much as the cost of shelter did ... some four times as much as food costs rose and more than five times as much as clothing - and the system ranked among the most costly in the developed world. - According to a 2012 report by the Fraser Institute, the average Canadian family of four shelled out more than \$11,400 last year [2011] in taxes to cover the cost of public health care.
+(Note: No mention of life settlements as an alternative financial resource). - The increase in debt among seniors was the biggest year-over-year of all age groups in the second quarter of 2013, at 6.5%.
+28 - 600,000 or more Canadian seniors are living in poverty.29 - 600,000 or more Canadians over age 65 are still in the workforce.30 - A 2012, BMO Retirement Institute Report states: "At a time when it is expected that individuals will have accumulated sufficient assets to carry themselves throughout their retirement years, the increase in the bankruptcy rate of Canada's aging population is of concern.
+Considering that 56% of pre-retired boomers consider their current level of debt an obstacle to achieving their retirement goals, there is clearly cause for concern.
+Rising insolvency is indicating stresses in the financial stability of boomer households.
+A growing number of seniors are finding themselves faced with the prospect of declaring bankruptcy.
+Boomer's retirement security is in severe jeopardy.
+31